adrianjonmiller/ui-state-machine/README.md

 ### Enter and leave methods

 Enter and leave methods trigger when move between states.
-The leave method triggers on leaving the state but before the State Change Callback would be triggered and the enter of the next function triggers immediately before the state change callback triggers.
+The leave method triggers immediately on leaving the current state and the enter method triggers immedately on entering the next state.
+But occur before the State Change Callback is called.

 ```javascript
 const states = {